cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-video-conferencing-jitsi.md

 unzip stable-9457-2
 ```

-If you’re working with the `stable-9909` release, unzipping it will create a directory named `jitsi-docker-jitsi-meet-4787ac5`.
+If you're working with the `stable-9909` release, unzipping it will create a directory named `jitsi-docker-jitsi-meet-4787ac5`.
 For other versions, like the one I used (`stable-9457-2`), the directory created might look like `jitsi-docker-jitsi-meet-2423033`.

-From the extracted files, you’ll only need `docker-compose.yml` and the file `env.example`.
-For now, let’s follow the steps outlined in the documented installation procedure.
+From the extracted files, you'll only need `docker-compose.yml` and the file `env.example`.
+For now, let's follow the steps outlined in the documented installation procedure.

 ```bash
 cd jitsi-docker-jitsi-meet-2423033